Former Trump Adviser Says "Screw" Mueller Subpoena In Intense TV Interviews

 "Why do I have to spend 80 hours going over my e-mails?
 That I've had with Steve Bannon and with Roger Stone?
 Why does Bob Mueller need to see my e-mails when I send Roger and Steve clips and we talk about how much we hate people?"
 Nunberg said.

 Nunberg said on MSNBC that he decided "a couple hours ago," as he was going through his emails, not to comply with the subpoena.
-He told CNN's Bolger that he had started going through his emails over the weekend, and that he was supposed to turn them in on Monday afternoon.
+He told CNN's Borger that he had started going through his emails over the weekend, and that he was supposed to turn them in on Monday afternoon.
 He said he had not been contacted about the subpoena by the White House, Trump, any member of Trump's legal team, Roger Stone, or Steve Bannon.

 At another point in the interview with MSNBC, however, Nunberg said he hadn't gone over his emails since he was contacted by the special counsel's office.
 He didn't say when he received the subpoena.
+The Washington Post posted a document that Nunberg provided that appeared to be part of a subpoena for records.
+It is dated Feb.
+27, and asks for "all documents" since Nov.
+1, 2015 that relate to former Trump campaign foreign policy adviser Carter Page, Lewandowski, Trump, Hicks, former Trump security aide and bodyguard Keith Schiller, Trump lawyer Michael Cohen, former Trump campaign manager Paul Manafort, former deputy campaign manager Rick Gates, Stone, and Bannon.

+The posted document does not include a request for Nunberg to testify before the grand jury.

 Last month, multiple news outlets reported that Nunberg would sit down with the special counsel's office.
 On CNN on Monday afternoon, he confirmed that he had sat down with Mueller's office, calling them "very professional."
 On MSNBC, Tur asked Nunberg about the fact that last week he had said the Russia investigation was not a waste of time.
 He replied that receiving the subpoena had changed his mind.